NICHD-BSPC/carnation/inst/extdata/help/de_summary.md

-#### Summary table
+#### Summary Table
 ------------------

-Table summarizing differential expression (DE) analysis results for all comparisons in an analysis.
+Overview table showing differential expression statistics for all comparisons in your analysis.

-Column key:
+**What it shows:**
+- Number of up and downregulated genes per comparison
+- Total genes analyzed and filtering statistics
+- Experimental design information

+**When to use it:**
+- To get a quick overview of your differential expression results
+- To compare the number of DE genes across different contrasts
+- To verify analysis parameters and filtering steps

+**How to interpret:**
-- `comparison`: unique id for the comparison performed.
+- `comparison`: Unique identifier for each differential expression comparison
-- `up`, `down`: number of genes up or downregulated.
+- `up`, `down`: Number of genes significantly up or downregulated
-- `total.genes`: number of annotated genes that are included in the analysis.
+- `total.genes`: Total number of annotated genes included in the analysis
-- `total.nonzero`: number of genes that do not have zero counts in all samples.
+- `total.nonzero`: Number of genes with non-zero counts in at least one sample
-- `outliers`: number of genes that are flagged as count outliers by DESeq2.
-Typically, these are genes that have widely varying counts between replicates.
+- `outliers`: Genes flagged as count outliers by DESeq2 (high variability between replicates)
-- `low.counts`: number of genes with low counts across all replicates that are filtered by DESeq2 in order to improve the p-value adjustment for multiple testing.
+- `low.counts`: Genes filtered out due to low expression across all samples
-- `design`: linear model used for the analysis with DESeq2.
+- `design`: Linear model formula used for the DESeq2 analysis

+**Note:** Changes to the FDR and LFC thresholds affect all DE analysis visualizations.